kicaj29/auto-release-draft/README.md

 In this repo is committed dist folder because e2e workflow only runs the tests without running a build or reusing earlier run build.

-To regenerate disc folder run:
+To regenerate disc folder run (it is needed only when we want use newest version of the action):
 ```
 npm run build
 npm run package
 ```

+Next commit the `dist` folder.

 Next add tag with proper version: